hpc/charliecloud/doc/ch-image_desc.rst

 Compatibility with other Dockerfile interpreters
 ================================================

-:code:`ch-grow` is an independent implementation and shares no code with other Dockerfile interpreters.
+:code:`ch-image` is an independent implementation and shares no code with other Dockerfile interpreters.
 It uses a formal Dockerfile parsing grammar developed from the `Dockerfile reference documentation
 <https://docs.docker.com/engine/reference/builder/>`_ and miscellaneous other
 sources, which you can examine in the source code.